dickhery/seed-vault/README.md

    - Clicking it shows a popup with the estimated ICP cost and requires confirmation.
    - After payment, the app retrieves the encrypted ciphertext and IV from the canister.
    - A fresh symmetric key is derived using vetKeys.
    - Decryption happens client-side in the browser, displaying the plaintext seed phrase temporarily.
-The phrase auto-hides after 5 minutes for security.
+The phrase Auto-encrypts after 5 minutes for security.

 5. **Billing and Cycles Management**:
    - Operations like key derivation (vetKD calls) and encryption/decryption consume cycles (ICP's computation unit).